siddharthroy12/DSA-Notes/Readme.md

 which is not always an option so that's why the previous solution was not that bad for reversing an array.

-#### Merging sorted array
+##### Merging sorted array

 Let's solve a more complex interview question.

-Given two sorted arrays, merge them into one sorted array.
+Q. Given two sorted arrays, merge them into one sorted array.

 For example: `[0,4,6]` and `[2,3,7]` should become `[0,2,3,4,6,7]`

+Answer:

 To solve this problem we need to store two indexes.
 [1] One will point to the first element of the first array and